GenPhyloProject/GenPhylo/README.md

 ▶️ **Option 1: Generate $N$ FASTA files with alignments of length $L$ given a Newick tree**

-The program generates a set of transition matrices according to the input tree and its branch lengths.
-From these matrices, $N$ different alignments of length $L$ are simulated under the general Markov model.
+The program generates a set of transition matrices according to the input tree <tree.txt> and its branch lengths.
+From these matrices, $N$ different alignments of length $L$ are simulated
 A root distribution input parameter also needs to be passed: we can impose a random distribution or a specific one.
-The outputs (a .txt file with the transition matrices and a .tar with the .FASTA files corresponding to the simulated alignments) can be named using the experiment_name input parameter and  are saved in the output_files directory
+The outputs (a .txt file with the transition matrices and a .tar with the .FASTA files corresponding to the simulated alignments) can be named using the <experiment_name> input parameter and  are saved in the output_files directory

 An example with $N = 5$ and $L=1000$: